 Ex.
-1002, col. 6, l.
-65-col. 7, l.
-2. Patent Owner proposes construing "view point" and "point of projection" to mean "A 'Point VP' such that 'no matter how points P are projected, their appearance will remain the same when viewed from point VP."
+1001, col. 5, ll.
+37-41.
+Patent Owner proposes construing "view point" and "point of projection" to mean "[a] 'Point VP' such that 'no matter how points P are projected, their appearance will remain the same when viewed from point VP."
 PO Resp.
 12. In other words, Patent Owner contends that the entire statement quoted above constitutes a definition of "view point" and "point of projection."
+Id.

-Petitioner contends that no construction is necessary, but if we do construe these terms, they should mean "Point VP."
-Reply 6-7 n.5.
-Petitioner does not explain why the remainder of the language of definition (3), defining magic point, viewpoint, or point of projection, should be omitted from our construction.
+Petitioner contends that no construction is necessary, but that, if we do construe these terms, they should mean "Point VP."
+Reply 7, n.6.3 Petitioner does not explain why the remainder of the language of definition (3), defining magic point, viewpoint, or point of projection, should be omitted from our construction.

 We understand the language "[p]lease note, no matter how points P are projected, their appearance will remain the same when viewed from point VP" (Ex.
-1002, col. 6, ll.
-66 - col. 7, l.
-1) as expressing a necessary consequence of the interrelationship of the '176 patent's embodimentindependent predicate conditions and definitions of "POINTS P," "A PROJECTION OF P," and "MAGIC POINT, VIEWPOINT, OR POINT OF PROJECTION."
-See Ex.
-1002, col. 6, l.
-44 - col. 7, l.
-2. As such, that language properly is considered definitional.
-Accordingly, we adopt Patent Owner's proposed construction of "view point" and "point of projection," namely "a 'Point VP' such that 'no matter how points P are projected, their appearance will remain the same when viewed from point VP.""
+1001, col. 5, ll.
+38-40) as expressing a necessary consequence of the interrelationship of the '099 patent's embodiment-independent predicate conditions and definitions of "POINTS P," "A

-&lt;sup>3 Petitioner argues that Patent Owner's proposed construction is "belated."
-Reply 6-7 n.5.
+3 Petitioner argues that Patent Owner's proposed construction is "belated."
+Id.
 We disagree.
 Patent Owner is required to set forth its arguments addressing Petitioner's grounds for unpatentability in its Patent Owner response, which it did.
 See 37 C.F.R. § 42.120(a).
-Patent Owner's Preliminary Response was not mandatory, see 37 C.F.R. § 42.107, and, thus, Patent Owner was not required to set forth its claim construction positions in that filing first.
+Patent Owner's Preliminary Response was not mandatory, see 37 C.F.R. § 42.107, and, thus, Patent Owner was not required to set forth its claim construction positions in that filing.